Rockyneuron/stimulation_protocols/pupil_labs/screen_stimulus_presentation/readme.txt

 ## De code is under development.
 Any contributions and suggestions
-refer to the Xscape proyect.
+refer to the Xscape proyect corresponding author: arturo-jose.valino@incipit.csic.es

                                             Xscape Project (CSIC-INCIPIT) 02/03/2023